sethmlarson/sethmlarson.dev/app/markdown/2022-01-23/strict-python-function-parameters.md

 def get(index, id, params=None, ...): ...
 ```

-If the `doc_type` parameter were removed without mitigation code using `get()` would change between v7.16 and v8.0.0:
+If the `doc_type` parameter were removed without mitigation, code using `get()` would change between v7.16 and v8.0.0:

 ```python
 client.get("1", "2", "3")